mstead/PRSpy/README.md

 it useful for monitoring the pull requests for the projects I work on at work.

++++ Install Dependencies +++
+sudo easy_install PyGithub

-+++ Running/Setup +++
++++ Install/Run +++
 sudo ./setup.py install
 prspy

-PRSpy has a built-in configuration module that will be launched when PRSpy is started.
-You will need to enter your github usename and password to create an Oauth token so that PRSpy can access the API on your behalf.

-Once created, it can be viewed via your github Settings --> Applications page.

-Currently, PRSpy can only view the pull requests across multiple repositories within a single organization.
-You will be asked to enter an organization ID during the configuration process.

-Alternatively, you can manually configure PRSpy by creating a configuration file in ~/.prspy/prspy.conf (see the sample config file in the checkout dir).
-This is useful if you already have an Oauth token created.
++++ Authorization +++
+PRSpy requires an OAuth token to communicate with github on your behalf.
+An OAuth token can be created via the Option dialog's Authorization tab.
+Enter your github credentials and click the create button.

++++ Adding Repositories +++
+You can add repositories to track via the Option dialog's Repositories tab.
+Here you can add a single repository at a time or all of the repositories within an organization.

+NOTE: Repositories should be entered in the following format:
+[owner]/[repo_name]

+For example: mstead/prspy

 +++ Dependancies +++
 Listing required dependencies here for now until I get around to packaging.